BorisPorodnov/MVCProject/README.md

 #Click Save button

-#Open Student database and do requests
+#Open university database and do requests